Skip to main content

 kubectl describe certificate -n zymtrace

-5. Testing the Ingres
+5. Testing the Ingress

 Test UI Access